Two-story white house in winter with snowy lawn and trees.

 • Real estate comps, or comparable properties in your area

-• Current market conditions, like whether it’s a buyer’s or seller’s market
+• Current market conditions, such as whether it’s a buyer’s or a seller’s market

 • Location of the property and nearby amenities

-A homeowner can increase their home’s value if they’re looking to sell.
+A home’s appraisal value is apt to change based on changes in the factors that influence it.
+This means that a homeowner may be able to increase their home’s value if they’re looking to sell.
 For example, you can upgrade your kitchen appliances or spruce up landscaping to raise the value of your home and appeal to potential home buyers.

-The Bottom Line: A Home’s Assessed Value Helps Determine Your Tax Bill
+The Bottom Line: Your Home’s Assessed Value Impacts Your Property Tax Bill

 The assessed value of a property is determined by an assessor who examines how a property will be taxed.
 This differs from an appraised value because the assessed value won’t change drastically with the market.
-Assessed value also differs from the fair market value because the market value of the property can change based on both the market and the appearance of the home.
+Assessed value also differs from the fair market value in that the market value of the property can change based on both market conditions and the appearance of the home.

-If you’re thinking about buying a new home, knowing the property’s assessed value can give you an idea of the amount you’ll owe in property taxes every year.
+If you’re thinking about buying a new home, knowing the property’s assessed value can give you an idea of how much you’ll owe in property taxes every year.

-Are you ready to start the home buying journey?
+Are you ready to begin the home buying journey?
 Start an application with Rocket Mortgage® today.

 Ashley Kilroy